skullzarmy/DiceForge-Docs/README.md

 #### 3.2.2.
 POST

-To make a POST request, send an _optional JSON payload_ with the following structure:
+To make a POST request, send a JSON with the following structure:

+_\*If you don't want to use a modifier you need to send an empty JSON body_

 ```json
 {